 Accruing JAL Miles

 One major problem was the fact that JAL miles are hard to come by, since their only notable transfer partner is SPG.
-You can earn SPG points by staying at Starwood hotels, or by using the Starwood Preferred Guest® Credit Card or Starwood Preferred Guest® Business Credit Card from American Express.
+You can earn SPG points by staying at Starwood hotels, or by using the Starwood Preferred Guest® Credit Card (card and offer expired) or Starwood Preferred Guest® Business Credit Card from American Express (card and offer expired).
 You can also credit oneworld flights to JAL, but they have a pretty bad accrual rate, especially if you are flying in coach.

 With the merger between Marriott and SPG, you can also transfer Marriott points to SPG.
 Additionally, because Marriott is a transfer partner of Chase, you can actually transfer Chase Ultimate Rewards points to JAL.
 This is, of course, done at a horrible rate.
 However, if all you have is Chase Ultimate Rewards points, you now at least have the opportunity to redeem for Emirates.